 We have looked across our markets and regulatory and economic environment to identify the most significant risks to the fair, efficient and transparent operation of our financial markets.

-Our Strategic Risk Outlook 2015 identified seven strategic priorities that reflect these risks and their drivers.
-These priorities will guide our operations for the 20152018 period.
-Within each of our priorities, we have identified specific areas of focus where we think we can most effectively minimise conduct risks, improve market behaviour, benefit participants and investors, and help strengthen New Zealand’s economy.
+Our Strategic Risk Outlook identifies strategic priorities that reflect these risks and their drivers.
+It also identifies specific areas of focus where we think we can most effectively minimise conduct risks, improve market behaviour, benefit participants and investors, and help strengthen New Zealand’s economy.

 In choosing these areas of focus, we have taken into account our role and resources.
 We have also made a conscious decision not to focus our regulatory resources on some areas.